giuseppe99barchetta/SuggestArr/README.md

 - Searches for similar movies and TV shows on TMDb.
 - Sends download requests for similar content to Jellyseer.
 - Web Interface: A user-friendly web interface for configuration management.
+- User Selection: Choose a specific Jellyseer user to initiate requests, enabling you to manage and approve auto-requested content.
 - Cron Job Management: Easily update the cron job schedule directly from the web interface.

 ## Prerequisites